spyreto/distributed-mall-admin/README.md

    git clone https://github.com/spyreto/distributed-mall-admin.git
    ```

+2.	.....

-	:warning: some changes are being made to the installation instructions.
+:construction: Some changes are being made to the installation instructions.
 Will be added soon.

 <!--
 2. Install NPM packages